cossacklabs/product-docs/acra/guides/advanced-integrations/client-side-integration-with-acra-connector.md

 AcraWriter is available in [Acra Enterprise Edition](/acra/enterprise-edition/) only.
 {{< /hint>}}

 This guide describes the process of setting up and configuring [AcraConnector](/acra/security-controls/transport-security/acra-connector/) and [AcraWriter](/acra/acra-in-depth/architecture/sdks/acrawriter/) to encrypt data on client-side application before sending to the database.
-This is a general guide, the language and framework of client application don't matter.
+This is a general guide, the language and framework of client application doesn't matter.

 ## AcraConnector